An Awakening

 *No AI-generated content

 If you followed the narrative in Part 1 closely, as if the eyes and ears of the observer were your own, then you have some measure of understanding as to how the journeys of the author and main character became connected.
 Likewise, if you recognized the inflection points that occurred in Part 3 and the new paths that were set upon, then you likely saw how the pandemic redirected those tangents and created an alternate path for each.
-But what you may not have seen clearly was the curious similarity of those altered journeys, each seen in a different light but filtered through the same screen.
+But what you may not have seen clearly was the curious similarity of those altered paths, each seen in a different light but filtered through the same screen.
 Neither artist nor observer could have prepared themself for the changes that lie ahead ... significant changes that we'll visit and observe together.

 Click Button

-YouTube / React to The World
+React to The World / Loren Allred

 Conclusion